-Ethinyl estradiol and desogestrel is a combination drug that contains female hormones that prevent ovulation (the release of an egg from an ovary).
-This medicine also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Viorele is a combination birth control pill containing female hormones that prevent ovulation (the release of an egg from an ovary).
+Viorele also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

-This medicine can cause birth defects.
 Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
+Stop using Viorele and tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
 If you have recently had a baby, wait at least 4 weeks before taking birth control pills.

 You should not take birth control pills if you have:

 untreated or uncontrolled high blood pressure, or heart disease (chest pain, coronary artery disease, history of heart attack, stroke, circulation problems, or blood clot) or an increased risk of having blood clots due to a heart problem or a hereditary blood disorder;

 a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina;

 unusual vaginal bleeding that has not been checked by a doctor;

 liver disease or liver cancer, if you take any hepatitis C medication containing ombitasvir/paritaprevir/ritonavir with or without dasabuvir or if you have a history of jaundice caused by pregnancy or birth control pills; or